 - You must complete the Summer 2021 Financial Aid Electronic Form after you have enrolled for summer and/or before the last day of class in your summer session.

 - Federal financial aid will not be awarded until you are enrolled at least half time in summer classes.

-Note: If you borrow Direct Loans for Summer 2019, it may affect your total loan eligibility for Fall 2019.
-If you intend to utilize Direct Loans for Summer 2019 and Fall 2019, you should contact your financial aid counselor.
-If you will receive OK Promise, please list it on the application (see Question 3).
+- If you borrow Direct Loans for Summer 2021, it may affect your total loan eligibility for Fall 2021.
+If you intend to utilize Direct Subsidized and/or Unsubsidized Loans for Summer 2021 and Fall 2021, you should contact your dedicated Financial Aid Counselor.
+If you receive the Oklahoma’s Promise Grant, please list it on the application.
 Hurricane Pledge and TU scholarships are not available in the summer.

-- We will send an email directing you to the TU Portal to view and print your summer Award Letter which will be listed under the 2018 academic year.
-An award letter will not be available for undergraduate students until spring semester grades have posted in May.
+- Once awarded, you will receive an email directing you to the TU Portal to view your summer TU Financial Aid Package which will be listed under the 2020 academic year.
+This Financial Aid Package will not be available for undergraduate students until spring semester grades have posted in May.

 - You must electronically accept your summer Direct Loans online in the TU Portal in order for the loans to be processed.

 - If this is your first time to borrow a Direct Subsidized, Unsubsidized, and/or Direct Graduate (GPLUS) Loan, you will need to electronically complete a Master Promissory Note and Entrance Counseling.
 Go to studentaid.gov, click on “Complete a Loan Agreement (Master Promissory Note)” and “Complete Loan Entrance Counseling” under the “In School” tab to complete and submit both documents.